subhadig/subhadig.github.io/_drafts/understanding-kotlin-covariance-and-contravariance.md

 of any `Paper` in place of a Printer of `Premium` papers.

 ### Limitations of Covariant and Contravariant
-Covariant and Contravariant do not come without their limitations over Invariant (that does not use either of the `out` or `in` keywords and is rigid in terms of accepting either the subtype of the supertype Classes) generic types.
+Covariant and Contravariant do not come without their limitations over the Invariant types (that does not use either of the `out` or `in` keywords and is rigid in terms of accepting either the subtype of the supertype Classes) generic types.

 A Class using a Covariant type can only be used as a Producer of the Covariant type, never a Consumer.